TempleEight/temple-docs/TempleEight/docs/arch/system.md

 Adding a struct to a service in your Templefile represents two data items that are strongly coupled (see the [Struct](../guide/structs) guide for details).
 This is implemented in Temple generated projects by extending the parent's application executable to include the additional endpoints required to process struct requests.
 The struct's data is stored in a separate table of the service's database.
-This means that when adding structs to your Templefile doesn't change the overall system-level architecture at all.
+This means that when adding structs to your Templefile, the overall system-level architecture doesn't change.

 ### Auth

-As per the [Authentication](../guide/authentication) Guide, authentication can be added to your system by augmenting your Templefile to include `#auth` metadata on services, and a `#authMethod` annotation on the project block.
+As per the [Authentication](../guide/authentication) guide, authentication can be added to your system by augmenting your Templefile to include `#auth` metadata on services, and a `#authMethod` annotation on the project block.
 For example: